-Poets have a long tradition of honoring the seasons by writing odes to them.
+Poets have a long tradition of honoring the seasons by writing odes.
 Poetry celebrates spring and summer for bringing renewal to the land and warmth to our lives.

-Rebirth is a common theme in poetry, so the spring season, with its fresh skies and new shoots, is a rejuvenating source of inspiration for composition.
+Rebirth is a common theme in poetry, so the spring season, with its fresh skies and new shoots, is a rejuvenating source of inspiration.

 Summer is packed with sights, smells, and sounds: splashing water and fresh lemonade; hot dogs from the fair; and bike rides on the beach.